Your Home Away from Home at the Heart of the Khalsa

 A Training Center for Kundalini Yoga & Meditation, Sikh Dharma Studies & Healing

 Anandpur Sahib is a spiritual haven known world-wide as the Home of the Khalsa.
-At Dashmesh Sadan, the Siri Singh Sahib, Yogi Bhajan envisioned a Teaching Center to be established for all seekers from around the world to gather and have an opportunity to learn and excel in the highest of consciousness.
+Here, the Siri Singh Sahib, Yogi Bhajan established “Dasmesh Sadan” which he envisioned would be established as a Teaching Center for all seekers from around the world to gather and have an opportunity to learn and excel in the highest of consciousness.

 At Dashmesh Sadan there is an opportunity to rest, relax and enjoy the hill country, long walks on the Guru’s land, and beautiful gardens, set in 4 acres of green Punjabi farmland and the beautiful Himalayan foothills of Anandpur Sahib.
 Here is an extraordinary opportunity to witness and learn the history of the Gurus and visit the many historical Gurdwaras in the area.
 We invite you to join the many groups who come to experience the living legacy of Siri Singh Sahib Ji’s Teachings!